Why Laredo Petroleum Inc. [LPI] Should Be On Your Radar Moving Forward

 Laredo Petroleum Inc. [NYSE:LPI]: Analyst Rating and Earnings

-Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
-Regarding Laredo Petroleum Inc. [LPI] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
+Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
+When it comes to Laredo Petroleum Inc. [LPI], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
 On average, stock market experts give LPI an Hold rating.
-The average 12-month price forecast for this stock is $0.40, with the high estimate being $5.54, the low estimate being $0.25 and the median estimate amounting to $1.00.
-This is compared to its latest closing price of $0.41.
+The average 12-month price forecast for this stock is $0.43, with the high estimate being $5.54, the low estimate being $0.25 and the median estimate amounting to $1.00.
+This is compared to its latest closing price of $0.40.

 Fundamental Analysis of Laredo Petroleum Inc. [LPI]